 Balmers Backpackers Hostel is not just an ordinary dormitory style hostel.
 This hostel is well-known in the backpacker community as a party destination.
-The hostel hosts its own in-house DJ and guest DJ for a thriving night life scene every weekend.
-It also has a tent-style village with hammocks, jacuzzi, a bar and a pool.
-If that was not enough, the hostel has organized activities for every season and the food is also good.
+The hostel hosts its own in-house DJ and guest DJ for a thriving nightlife scene every weekend.
+It also has a tent-style village with hammocks, jacuzzi, a bar, and a pool.
+If that was not enough, the hostel organizes activities for every season and the food is also good.

-With the advent of Airbnb and Homestay, you have more accomodation options to choose from.
+With the advent of Airbnb and Homestay, you have more accommodation options to choose from.
 You can choose to rent a private room or an entire apartment for the duration of your stay.
 The advantage of Airbnb is that you get to mingle more with the locals and have access to facilities like a fully equipped kitchen and laundry which is a major money saver.
-If you don’t already have an airbnb account, you can use my link to get $35 off (amount subject to your country of residence) on your first stay off Airbnb .
-Please note some locations are excluded from this offer.
+If you don’t already have an Airbnb account, you can use my link to get $35 off (amount subject to your country of residence) on your first stay Airbnb .

 Tips To Save Money on Swiss Food

 Swiss Food is very expensive.
-Especially, swiss food and alcohol in sit-down style restaurants is costlier than in other European countries.
-Of course, tasting and enjoying swiss food is part of the Switzerland experience.
+Especially, food and alcohol in sit-down style restaurants are costlier than in other European countries.
+Of course, tasting and enjoying swiss food is part of the Swiss experience.
 So, occasionally splurge on their amazing chocolates and cheese (Fondue… Yum!).
 However, for everyday breakfast lunch and dinner try these options:

 The water from the tap in Interlaken Switzerland is completely safe and drinkable.
 Fill up your water bottle at the hotel.
-If the bottle is empty during the course of the day, you can fill it up at these fountains that are located all over Interlaken.
-These fountains are not just for decoration, they actually are there to give people with drinking water.
+If the bottle is empty during the course of the day, you can fill it up at the fountains that are located all over Interlaken.
 If the water is not drinkable, then there is a clear warning sign saying ‘eau non potable’.
 Otherwise, drink away!

 Find accommodation with some basic kitchen facilities.
-Eg. accommodation in hostels such as Backpackers Villa Sonnenhof , Airbnb or Homestays with access to kitchen facilities are excellent options.
+Eg. accommodation in hostels such as Backpackers Villa Sonnenhof , Airbnb or Homestays with access to kitchen facilities.
 Instead of spending a ton of money on swiss food in restaurants, cook your own food or make quick sandwiches.